Stilwell-Git/Hindsight-Goal-Generation/README.md

-# Exploration via Hindsight Goal Generation
+# Hindsight Goal Generation (HGG)

-This is the TensorFlow implementation for our paper [Exploration via Hindsight Goal Generation](http://arxiv.org/abs/1906.04279) accepted by NeurIPS 2019.
+This is a TensorFlow implementation for our paper [Exploration via Hindsight Goal Generation](http://arxiv.org/abs/1906.04279) accepted by NeurIPS 2019.

 ## Requirements